joseph-harry-mensah/Medical-Appointment-Attendance--in-Brazil/README.md

 ## Packages Needed (Package Dependencies)
-_NB: If you already have `pip` package or `conda` package installed, install the packages below using the respective package install on your system_
+_NB: If you already have `pip` package or `conda` package installed on your system, continue to install this project's dependencies below using the respective package on your system_

 `pip install numpy`        or     `conda install numpy` <br>
 `pip install pandas`       or     `conda install pandas` <br>